dmjohnsson23/contemplate/README.md

 Contemplate
 ===========

 "Contemplate" is short for "Controllers and Templates".
 It is somewhat more than a mere templating library, but a great deal less than a full web framework.
+It is primarily intended as a progressive enhancement library to gradually bring a standalone (meaning "sans-framework") legacy PHP application into the modern era.
+It is designed to require minimal refactoring to being using, to allow legacy PHP code to continue to operate beside it.
+It aims to be flexible enough to allow you to gradually work toward a place similar to what you'd get with a full PHP framework--PSR7, routing, and so forth--without actually *requiring* any of these things to begin using.

 This is an extended fork of [Plates](https://github.com/thephpleague/plates) that adds support for additional functionality, such as: